-Instead of trying to be so ambitious as to try to start from the beginning with Quantum Gravity, we can learn many lessons from the study of QFT in the presence of a classical gravitational background.
-This subject is reviewed in the lectures by R. Wald, and we will limit our considerations to some general remarks.
-QFT in this setting presents many interesting features in its own right \cite{Birrel-Davies}.
-Many properties of QFT which hold in Minkowski space either do not apply, or change radically on a curved backgroud.
-For example, the vacuum state in Minkowski QFT has several well-known properties: \begin{itemize} \item{It is unique.} \item{There is a well defined concept of localized excitations (particles).} \item{It determines the symmetries of the world and their realizations.} \end{itemize} In the presence of a gravitational field the vacuum state loses the absolute meaning it has in Minkowski space.
+\item[-] It determines the symmetries of the world and their realizations. \end{itemize} On the other hand, in the presence of a gravitational field the vacuum state loses the absolute meaning it has in flat space.
 The reason is that strong or rapidly varying gravitational fields can produce particles.
-It is easy to see that this makes the concept of particle ambiguous (observer-dependent); let us consider a region of space-time in which we have a very strong gravitational field (for example near the horizon of a black hole).
-A static observer will see, because of the strong gravity, that particles are created in pairs.
-On the other hand a free-falling observer, by the equivalence principle, will not observe (locally) any gravitational field, so for him there is no creation of particles at all.
-This means that what the free-falling observer sees as the vacuum state of his QFT is not a vacuum for the static observer.
+It is easy to see that this makes the concept of particle ambiguous (i.e. observer-dependent).
+Let us consider a region of the space-time with a very strong gravitational field iwhere a static observer will see that particles are created in pairs.
+However, a free-falling observer due to the equivalence principle will not observe (locally) any gravitational field, so for him/her there is no creation of particles at all.
+This means that what the free-falling observer identifies as the vacuum state of her/his QFT is not a vacuum at all for the static observer.